“How do I make enough money as a musician so I can transition into a full-time music career?”

 Another way you can lend your creative ability is to do work for hire jobs and commissions.
 This means that you are paid for your work, but you don’t have ownership of it because you’re being financially compensated through the job to create it.
 So if a company reaches out and pays you to write and record a song for them, they own the rights to the song.
 Or if a YouTube influencer wants to pay you to record a custom beat for one of their videos.

-When we talk about merch, it includes your typical physical products like t-shirts, hats, posters and stickers to things like USB drives, shot glasses and even pillows.
+When we talk about merch, it’s often physical products like t-shirts, hats, posters, sheet music and stickers to things like USB drives, shot glasses and even pillows.
 Selling physical music is technically considered merch, which can still be viable.
 For example, vinyl is still in high demand.
 Making merch more collectable can help sell items faster and help build stronger brand loyalty.

 8. Crowdfunding